Delaware’s Implied Consent Law and Refusing Alcohol Testing

 Talk to a Delaware DUI Attorney

 Following a DUI arrest, you should talk to an attorney.
 An experienced DUI lawyer can review your case and advise you on your options.
-The penalties of a DUI are severe, so it's important to have someone by your side who is knowledgeable of the law and can protect your rights.
+The penalties for a DUI are severe, so it's important to have someone by your side who is knowledgeable of the law and can protect your rights.

 FACING A DUI?